07.03.2022

 Five Ways Financial Service Providers Can Prevent Money Laundering More Effectively

-Regardles of the place of business, the following points can be helpful for financial service providers to improve their anti-money laundering activities.
-In case of any questions about our products or your specific case, please do not hesitate to contact us.
+Regardless of the place of business, the following points can be helpful for financial service providers to improve their anti-money laundering activities.

 1. Improve their KYC profiles by including more detailed information on the customer or beneficial owner and verifying the risk class, origin of assets, expected inflows and outflows and forecast transactions per specific period